Acad. Genealogy

 My Academic Descendants:

-The list of Grandstudents and Great Grandstudents is incomplete at this time.
+The list of Grandstudents and Great Grandstudents is likely incomplete at this time.
 The URL pointers are also incomplete at this time.

-Last revised: March 2008
+Last revised: March 2014

 John Case